 Fluffy dairy-free lime cake layers filled with sour key lime filling and covered with the most delicious white chocolate graham cracker crumb buttercream.
 An easy recipe using a doctored cake mix that makes the perfect spring and summer treat!

-Preheat oven to 350 degrees and prepare three 6-inch round cake pans.
+Preheat oven to 350 degrees and prepare three 6-inch round cake pans with non-stick baking spray and parchment paper.

 In the bowl of a stand mixer give the cake mix, jello powder, and salt a quick whisk to break up any clumps.